Elmo's World: Characters

 The Muppet Elmo, who represented the three-year-old child, was chosen as host of Elmo's World because he had always tested well with Sesame Streets younger viewers.
-Elmo was created in 1979 and was performed by various puppeteers, including Richard Hunt, but did not become what his eventual portrayer Kevin Clash called a "phenomenon" until Clash took over the role in 1983.
+Elmo was created in 1979 and was performed by various puppeteers, including Richard Hunt, but did not become what his eventual portrayer Kevin Clash called a "phenomenon" until Clash took over the role in 1985.
 Elmo became, as writer Michael Davis reported, "the embodiment" of Sesame Street, and "the marketing wonder of our age" when five million "Tickle Me Elmo" dolls were sold in 1996.
 Clash believed the "Tickle Me Elmo" phenomenon made Elmo a household name and led to the Elmo's World segment.
 Clash called Elmo's World "a colorful, lively celebration of creativity" and "one of the most imaginative endeavors I've ever been involved in".
 He stated that the segment provided him with new challenges and opportunities for "creative risk-taking".

 According to Clash and Gikow, Elmo's pet goldfish Dorothy and the members of the Noodle family were silent in order to allow Elmo to do all the talking, and to give children the opportunity to respond to what they saw on the screen.
-Dorothy's silence allowed children to fill in the blanks, and her curiosity, which was created and enhanced by Elmo's imagination, allowed the writers and researchers to insert the curriculum lessons they want to convey.
-Up to nine goldfish were used per episode, so they could be replaced when necessary.
-Several fish were needed each season, and the surviving Dorothys were given good homes afterwards.
+Dorothy's silence allowed children to fill in the blanks, and her curiosity, which was created and enhanced by Elmo's imagination, allowed the writers and researchers to insert the curriculum lessons they wanted to convey.
+Up to nine goldfish were used per episode, so they could be replaced as needed.
+Several fish were needed each season, and the surviving Dorothys were given good homes afterward.

 Mr. Noodle was played by Broadway actor Bill Irwin, who had previously worked with Sherman in short films for Sesame Street.
-When he became unavailable, Sherman asked her friend Michael Jeter to replace Irwin as Mr. Noodle's brother Mister Noodle.
-Jeter was in the role beginning in 2000, until his death in 2003.
-Kristin Chenoweth played Mr. Noodle's sister Ms. Noodle, and Sarah Jones played Mr. Noodle's other sister Miss Noodle in the episode "Helping".
-As of January 2017, Daveed Diggs and comedian Daniel Koren, have played two more of Mr. Noodle's brothers.
+When he became unavailable, Sherman asked her friend, Michael Jeter, to replace Irwin as Mr. Noodle's brother Mister Noodle.
+Jeter played Mister Noodle beginning in 2000, until his death in 2003.
+Kristin Chenoweth played Mr. Noodle's sister Ms. Noodle, and Sarah Jones played Mr. Noodle's other sister Miss Noodle.
+As of January 2017, Daveed Diggs and comedian Daniel Koren have played two more of Mr. Noodle's brothers.
 (Note: Five of the actors playing members of the Noodle family have won Tonys.)
 According to Freudberg, "Mr. Noodle, who never speaks, is all about trial and error.
 When you throw him a hat, he acts like he's never seen one before.
 Kids feel empowered watching him because they can do what he can't."